 This course is the study of advanced mobile application development.
 It places a detailed focus on building a mobile application user interface, planning and designing database models, and deploying mobile applications to emulators, as well as popular mobile application stores.
 Topics include designing a professional graphical prototype of the user interface, designing navigation that meets usability requirements, constructing data models and databases, interfacing code to databases, and testing, then deploying, an application to popular application stores.
 This course will prepare students to create more advanced mobile applications that interact with cloud-based databases.

 Prerequisite: Fundamentals of Mobile Web Application Development

-CIS 4793C Database Implementation Strategies for Programmers 60 hours, 4 credits
+CIS 4784C Big Data 60 hours, 4 credits